Hope4Worthy/my-projects/School Projects/System Software/PL0 Compiler/HW4Files/README.txt

 driver.c and compiler.h where provided as a part of the project and were not modified

-MakeFile was prowided in HW3 and madifed to work for this project
+MakeFile was provided in HW3 and modifed to work for this project
 	- changed vm.o to vm.c
 	- change lex.o to lex.c